samkitchen94/canvas-editor-tech-test/README.md

 ```
 - Then navigate to this repository in your command line and run:
 ```
-'./bitmap-editor'
+ruby bitmap-editor.rb
 ```
 - Now the program will be running.
 Then enter the following commands to create and interact with your canvas:

 ## My Approach
 When taking on this challenge I have tried to break it down into smaller steps, these can be seen below.
 I have tried to consider all edge cases for this, they will be below the steps I have taken.

 - Firstly initialize the project - readme, initialize git, lib and spec folders, gemfile (with all dependencies added in), and bitmap-editor file to run the program from.